BABA Factor-Based Stock Analysis

 Below is Validea's guru fundamental report for ALIBABA GROUP HOLDING LTD - ADR (BABA).
-Of the 22 guru strategies we follow, BABA rates highest using our Acquirer's Multiple Investor model based on the published strategy of Tobias Carlisle.
-This deep value model looks for inexpensive stocks that could be potential takeover targets.
+Of the 22 guru strategies we follow, BABA rates highest using our Price/Sales Investor model based on the published strategy of Kenneth Fisher.
+This value strategy rewards stocks with low P/S ratios, long-term profit growth, strong free cash flow and consistent profit margins.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.